Guidance Systems for Breast Biopsy

 The RFID is a small tag with a unique ID number on it.
 It is placed into the breast tissue with a long, thin needle sometime before surgery.
 A handheld reader that uses radio waves is used to find the RFID tag.
 The brand name for this system is called The LOCalizer.

-How are they placed?
+How are breast guidance systems placed?

 How are they removed?